 Until Windows XP, the Ctrl+Alt+Del shortcut, was used to open the Windows Task Manager.
 But from Windows Vista onwards it was changed to open a new Ctrl+Alt+Del screen with consisted of options such as locking or logging off, starting the Task Manager etc. In Windows 8 / 7 and Windows Vista, to open Task Manager you now have to press Ctrl+Shift+Esc.

-Using the Group Policy Editor in Professional and above latter versions of Windows, you can easily modify the Ctrl+Alt+Del screen to include only the options that you want.
+Using the Group Policy Editor in Professional and above latter versions of Windows, you can easily modify or customize the Ctrl+Alt+Del screen to include only the options that you want.
 Here’s how to do it via Group Policy.

 First open the Start menu and type gpedit.msc.
 Press Enter.
 This will open the Group Policy Editor.